 I'm sure we can imagine how those captives felt, because there are times when we feel somewhat the same way.
-We can tick the things that worry us off on our fingers: massive floods, decimating droughts, diseases that kill millions, economic oppression, political oppression, religious oppression, harsh regimes, suicide bombers, lying politicians, heartless churches; the list of ways in which it seems that God is no longer interested in people seems endless at times.
+We can tick the things that worry us off on our fingers: declining churches, global warming, rising prices, venal governments, road rage, social media flame-wars ... the list of ways in which it seems that God is no longer interested in people seems endless at times.
 Even in our personal lives there are times when we are moved to ask, where is God in all of this?
-Has He forgotten me, abandoned me?
+Has He forgotten us, abandoned us?